-So, we here at DRC have been working with importers to source really great decafs for several years to bring coffees that have undergone the best possible decaffeination process to maintain the integrity of the final cup quality.
+So, here at Deeper Roots Coffee, we’ve been working with importers to source really great decafs for several years to bring coffees that have undergone the best possible decaffeination process to maintain the integrity of the final cup quality.
 Throughout this year we have been dialoguing with one importer in particular, Artisan Coffee Importers, to bring an extra special decaf to your palates.
 This new Colombia La Serrania is from 29 small farmers in the state of Huila in Colombia and has undergone a process called "natural ethyl-acetate" process.
 In this process a 100% pure sugar cane substance was used to draw the caffeine out of the coffee and not put any added chemicals into the bean.

 This beautiful decaf will give you chocolate, creme brûlée and dried strawberries in the cup and hopefully will give you a great experience with a product that usually gets bad street cred.
 We hope you enjoy and hope you stay with us on the hunt for quality decaffeinated coffees to add to our arsenal.